researchart/rose6icse/submissions/reusable/icse20-main-1059/README.md

 ### Usage

 #### Replicate the results from the paper
-Note: The results depend heavily on the test system - the system itself, the programs running in the background, etc.
-The full test run of all 50 files takes a very long time, depending on the test system.
+Note: The results depend heavily on the test system - the system itself, the programs running in the background, etc. - The full test run of all 50 files takes a very long time.

 The test directory (named `testfiles`) is expected to be located inside the working directory and expects the following folder structure: